AdobeDocs/campaign-web.en/help/v8/email/create-email.md

     ![](assets/schedule.png)

-Once you send the delivery, the actual sending will start on the contact date you have defined.
+Once you send the delivery, the actual sending starts on the contact date you have defined.

+Learn more about delivery scheduling in [this section](../msg/gs-deliveries.md#schedule-the-delivery-sending).

 ## Preview and test the email {#preview-test}